infraspecdev/infraspec.dev/content/blog/cron-jobs.md

     ```bash
     $ crontab -e.
     ```

 2. Add your cron job entries using the proper syntax (timing and command).

 3. Save and exit the crontab file.

 4. Cron will automatically execute the scheduled tasks according to the specified timings.

-## **What is Crontab file?**
+## **What is a Crontab file?**

 Crontab, short for "cron table," is a text file that outlines the schedule for cron jobs.
 There are two main types of crontab files: system-wide crontab files and individual user crontab files.